camerondaly/sudoku-solver/README.md

 # sudoku-solver
-Utilizes recursion and backtracking to find the solution to a valid Sudoku puzzle as inputted by the user.
+Utilizes recursion and backtracking to find the solution to a valid Sudoku puzzle as inputted by the user in the CLI.